International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 #### Project Proposal Requirements

-Project proposals submitted to the IDSA \([see example]()\) can be written in [Markdown](https://www.markdownguide.org/), [AsciiDoc](http://asciidoc.org/), or [reStructuredText](http://docutils.sourceforge.net/rst.html) and must provide the following information to the best of your ability:
+Project proposals submitted to the IDSA can be written in [Markdown](https://www.markdownguide.org/), [AsciiDoc](http://asciidoc.org/), or [reStructuredText](http://docutils.sourceforge.net/rst.html) and must provide the following information to the best of your ability:
 -	name of project (must be unique within IDSA)
 -	project description (what it does, why it is valuable, origin and history)
 -	statement on alignment with IDSA charter mission
--	comparison with similar projects (inside or outside the IDSA), including what differ-entiates this project
+-	comparison with similar projects (inside or outside the IDSA), including what differentiates this project
--	sponsor from TSC (sponsor helps mentor projects)
+-	sponsor from TSC or head office (sponsor helps mentor projects)
 -	preferred maturity level (see  …)
 -	license (charter dictates [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) by default)
 -	source control (GitHub by default)